dirkmueller/presentation-nashville-logclassify/presentation.md

 - Samples sizes above 1 millions vectors aren't practical, it would takes 40ms to compute one distance, so about 10 minutes to process a typical tempest-full job-output.
+- The next section introduces an easy-to-use implementation of this technique.